 3 – Learn to play the bass guitar

-Purists will disagree but if you want to learn the bass guitar as quickly as possible then it is highly recommended you learn how to read bass guitar tabs.
-Read the quick start guide on the best way to start reading tabs and playing music.
+Purists will disagree but if you want to learn the bass guitar as quickly as possible then it is highly recommended you learn how to Read Bass Guitar Tabs.
+You can speedily learn how to read music and start playing within an hour.

 Learning to read tabs is easy, it’s like the table top game Battleship.
 The methodology in playing properly will require you to do your home work and research as much as possible.

 This arguably is the hard part as it takes minutes to learn but a lifetime to master.
 Once you know how to read tablature you can learn songs and expand your repertoire.
 From this point on you can develop into a better musician by studying other bass players, how and why they play a song like they do.

 Bonus tip 4 – Analyse your equipment